Paenibacillus lentimorbus

 Bacillus lentimorbus Dutky (1940), Bacillus lentimorbus var. lentimorbus Krieg (1961).

-Vegetative cells are Gram-negative, but sporangia and presporal forms are Gram-positive; non-motile.
+Vegetative cells are Gram-negative, but sporangia and presporal forms are

-Spores: ellipsoidal, central to terminal, thick-rimmed swelling the sporangia, seldom free.
+terminal, thick-rimmed swelling the sporangia, seldom free.
+Parasporal crystals may

 More fastidious nutritionally than

-P. popilliae
+P. popilliae.

 Can be maintained indefinitely by serial transfer in diphasic J-medium (Haynes and

-No growth at 5.7 pH
+Rhodes, 1963).
+No growth at pH 5.7.

-Spores withstand at least 85 'C
+Spores withstand at least 85 ºC.
+Less widespread than P. popilliae

-Although sporulation can be evoked by injection of vegetative cells or spores of
+Although sporulation can be evoked by injection of vegetative cells or spores of P. lentimorbus into susceptible grubs, sporulation in

 laboratory media has been brought about only by Steinkraus and Tashiro (1955).

 Vancomycin sensible.
+Resistant to 0.001% lysozyme.

 Infects the larvae of the Japanese beetle (Popillia japonica Newman) and the European chafer (Amphimallon majalis